mahiraj7/AI-ENTERPRISE-KNOWLEDGE-ASSISTANT/README.md

 ---

-## 🖥️ Run Streamlit
+# 🖥️ Run Streamlit

+In another terminal:

 ```bash
 streamlit run streamlit_app.py
 ```

-The Streamlit interface can then be used to ask questions about the document.
+The Streamlit interface can then be used to ask questions about the enterprise document.

 ---

-## 🐳 Run with Docker
+# 🐳 Docker

 Build the image: